 Where to Start

-Complaints should first be presented to local management of a facility or Home Care office before using the provincial complaint mechanisms.
-It is very useful to know the relevant regulations so that these can be referenced when raising a concern.
+Complaints should first be presented to the local management of a facility or Home Care office before using the provincial complaint mechanisms.

 At the local level, the publicly funded Home Care office, along with DSL and LTC facilities, must follow Section 18 of the Continuing Care Health Service Standards.
 This includes: